Policy Guidelines and Structure

 Members of the PGC and its Area Work Committees often discuss matters and data that are considered confidential in nature.
 Fulfillment of the PGC’s objectives cannot effectively be realized without the availability, utilization and objective evaluation of such information.
 It is, therefore, the policy of the PGC and its Work Committees that every officer, member, advisor, representative and observer recognize and respect the confidential nature of such data that have been made available and that no confidential information, discussions or other data will be disclosed except as approved for release by the PGC and the source or holder of the information.

-The organizational structure for the assessment of the potential supply of natural gas is shown in Figure 1.
+The organizational structure for the assessment of the potential supply of natural gas is shown in Figure below.
 Detailed descriptions of the membership and duties of the PGC and its committees follow.

 Potential Gas Agency

 The Potential Gas Agency functions under the direction of the Vice President for Academic Affairs at the Colorado School of Mines.
 The School appoints staff personnel to the Potential Gas Agency.

 The Agency is charged with maintaining scientific standards and objectivity of studies and publishing the reports of the Potential Gas Committee.
 The Agency approves the President/General Chairman and Regional Vice Presidents of the PGC, approves the appointments of members, representatives and observers to the PGC and the chairs of all subcommittees.